KoenAgera/riderecs-ai_Group5Liverpool/README.md

 All services use H2 in-memory database for local development—no external DB setup required.
 Internet is only needed for initial downloads.

+## GenAI Acknowledgment

+This project utilized Large Language Models (LLMs) to assist with code generation and documentation.
+Specific instances include:

+- **Boilerplate microservice structure**: ChatGPT/Copilot generated initial Spring Boot project scaffolding for all four services (User Management, Car Listings, Transactions, AI Insights).
+- **Docker Compose configuration**: AI-assisted generation of Kafka/Zookeeper docker-compose.yml with standard Confluent images.
+- **LangChain4j integration code**: AI-generated sample code for price recommendation and buyer assistant agents.
+- **README documentation**: Significant portions of setup instructions, use case formatting, and troubleshooting sections were AI-enhanced for clarity.
+- **API endpoint structure**: REST controller patterns and JSON request/response formats were partially AI-generated.

+All AI-generated code was reviewed, tested, and modified by team members to ensure functionality and alignment with project requirements.

 ## Project Structure

 The monorepo structure organises four microservices for easy management: